spurll/tell/readme.md

 Configuration
 -------------

-You'll need to create a file called `config.py` containing your token (obtained from http://api.slack.com), the desired user name for your bot, and the URL of the image you'd like to use for its avatar.
+You'll need to create a file called `config.py` containing your token (which can be obtained from the [Slack API page](http://api.slack.com)), the desired user name for your bot, and the URL of the image you'd like to use for its avatar.
 For example:

 ```python
 TOKEN = 'XXXX-XXXX-XXXX-XXXX-XXXX'